 Mike has extensive training in all aspects of outdoor survival and has logged many hours of hiking long distances.

 In 2016, Mike and Wendy decided that it was time to stop — to look around and say ENOUGH!
 They have seen time and time again how our veterans, young and old, are being treated when they come home from combat.
 All too many are suffering — physically, mentally and emotionally.
 The suicide rate among veterans is 22 a day — 22 too many.

 Wendy and Michael decided that they would embark on a journey to raise awareness — with the ultimate goal being to walk across this great nation.
 Michael took the lead.
-In spring 2016, he set off on a 2,200 mile journey from sea to mountain and return in honor of our brothers and sisters in arms.
+In March of 2016, he set off on a 2,200 mile journey from sea to mountain and return in honor of our brothers and sisters in arms.
 He stepped off on the Mountain to Sea trail in Jockey’s Ridge, NC, hiked across the state and concluded phase one at Clingsman Dome on the NC / TN border, then hiked the return path.
 Along this path, his greatest pleasure was the opportunity to share his mission and his faith; to bring light to the silent struggle of PTSD and to break the barriers of stigmatization.

 A Fresh Start

 To show our appreciation for Michael’s service and support of our efforts, Nine Line Foundation took a new approach in giving back to our wounded veterans.
 We purchased a self-sustaining hydroponics / aquaponics system from Nelson – Pade, one of the leading hydroponics / aquaponics manufacturers / training centers in the country for the Boncek family, allowing Michael to learn a trade in hydroponics farming, generate revenue for his family, and provide a new activity to keep himself busy.